strawberryfield/IFTools/README.md

 - **GBlorbLib**: A .NET library for working with GBlorb files.
 Available as a [NuGet package](https://www.nuget.org/packages/Casasoft.IF.GBlorbLib).
 - **GBlorbExtract**: A command-line tool for extracting text and resources from GBlorb files.
 - **GBlorbEd**: A command-line tool for editing GBlorb files, including adding or updating optional text chunks.
+- **ResMap**: A command-line tool for creating resource maps required by the Quixe interpreter.

 ## Documentation